Zaradin/Zaradin.github.io/portfolio.md

 ## University App

 <img src="/assets/img/mobile-app-project.png" alt="University App Screenshot" style="max-width: 100%; height: auto; border-radius: 8px; margin-bottom: 15px;">
-An Android application developed in Kotlin for managing food recipes with features for creating, reading, updating, and deleting recipes.
-The app offers an >
+An Android application developed in Kotlin that allows users to create, read, update, and delete (CRUD) food recipes.
+This app provides a simple and intuitive interface for managing your favorite recipes, complete with images, descriptions, and ingredients.
+Additionally, it includes functionality to sort and filter recipes based on various criteria.
+Along with authentication for user accounts through Google Singin and Email & Password so users can manage their content.

 **Technologies Used:**

 -   Kotlin